 *Does not include housing/personal expenses or on-site rotation fees.

 Tuition fee rates quoted above are payable in the local currency of the student, i.e. Australian students pay in Australian dollars and New Zealand students pay in New Zealand dollars.
 Residents of all other countries will pay in US dollars.

 OUM aims to keep its tuition fees at a constant level to allow students to budget accordingly.
 When students matriculate into the program, the current tuition rate remains in effect for the preclinical modules and for clinical rotations, as long as the student maintains full-time status and remains in good standing with the University (see below).
-The teaching hospitals may impose an additional clinical rotation hosting fee in addition to the tuition fee, typically between $0 and $500 per week.
+The teaching hospitals may impose an additional clinical rotation hosting fee in addition to the tuition fee, typically between $90 and $500 per week.
 OUM may add additional modules as recommended by faculty or required by OUM's accrediting body.

 Online Invoice System

 OUM will accept payment on student accounts in installments as long as one-third of the balance is paid four weeks before classes begin, and the balance due is paid three weeks prior to the final course examination.
 The installment payment plan is: